The College of New Jersey Logo

 Industrial and Organizational Psychology Specialization

 The Industrial/Organizational Specialization in Psychology is designed for Psychology majors interested in careers that apply psychological principles to the world of work.
 Our graduates work in a variety of areas such as benefits, training, recruiting, compensation, human resources, market research, sales, computer systems, teaching, school psychology, and health care management.
-The specialization retains the dual purpose of preparing undergraduates for advanced work in I/O Psychology and Human Resources (HR) graduate programs while providing them with business-oriented knowledge and skills to facilitate immediate entry into the workforce.
+The specialization retains the dual purpose of preparing undergraduates for advanced work in I/O Psychology and Human Resources (HR) graduate programs, while also providing them with business-oriented knowledge and skills to facilitate immediate entry into the workforce.

 The I/O Specialization evolved from the I/O Track available to Psychology majors since 1991.
-The track has achieved great success in its brief history as evidenced by enrollments and the accomplishments of its members.
+The track has achieved great success in its history as evidenced by enrollments and the accomplishments of its members.

-Please contact the I/O coordinator, Dr. Jean Kirnan (609.771.2637), for more details.
+Please contact the I/O coordinator, Dr. Jason Dahling, for more details.

 I/O Specialization Handout